Package cnuphys.rk4

 -

-public int adaptiveStep(double[] yo, double to, double tf, double h, List<Double> t, List<double[]> y, IDerivative deriv, IStopper stopper, ButcherTableau tableau, double[] relTolerance, double[] hdata) throws RungeKuttaException Integrator that uses the RungeKutta advance with a Butcher Tableau and adaptive stepsize and a tolerance vector.
+adaptiveSteppublic int adaptiveStep(double[] yo, double to, double tf, double h, List<Double> t, List<double[]> y, IDerivative deriv, IStopper stopper, ButcherTableau tableau, double[] relTolerance, double[] hdata) throws RungeKuttaException Integrator that uses the RungeKutta advance with a Butcher Tableau and adaptive stepsize and a tolerance vector.
 This version uses an IRk4Listener to notify the listener that the next step has been advanced.
 A very typical case is a 2nd order ODE converted to a 1st order where the dependent variables are x, y, z, vx, vy, vz and the independent variable is time.- Parameters:

-- the starting steps sizet
+- h- the starting steps size

-- the Butcher TableaurelTolerance
+- tableau- the Butcher Tableau

 - the number of steps used.